 10 Tips to Go Plastic-Free on the Move

-If you’re always on the go but are looking to live more sustainably, stick to these 10 top tips guaranteed to help you get around plastic-free whilst saving money, resources, and ultimately aiding the fight against plastic pollution.
+Looking to live more sustainably?
+Stick to these top tips guaranteed to help you get around plastic-free whilst saving money, resources, and ultimately aiding the fight against plastic pollution.

 Quick Eco-Facts and Tips

-- You will use either 5 menstrual cups or 12,000 disposable menstrual products in your lifetime – A Waste Free World
+- You will use either five menstrual cups or 12,000 disposable menstrual products in your lifetime – A Waste Free World

-- 1 bamboo toothbrush = 4 plastic toothbrushes – Charlie Fiest
+- One bamboo toothbrush = four plastic toothbrushes – Charlie Fiest

-- 1 cloth tote bag = 170 single-use shopping bags – Charlie Fiest
+- One cloth tote bag = 170 single-use shopping bags – Charlie Fiest

-- 1 reusable coffee cup = 500 single-use coffee cups – Charlie Fiest
+- One reusable coffee cup = 500 single-use coffee cups – Charlie Fiest

-- Polyester takes 20 – 200 years to decompose in a landfill – Charlie Fiest
+- Polyester takes 20 to 200 years to decompose in a landfill – Charlie Fiest

 - Soft plastics (such as straws and the soft film from fruit punnets) will pollute for 200 years

-- Plastic bottles take 70 – 450 years to break down
+- Plastic bottles take 70 to 450 years to break down

 10 Tips to go Plastic-Free on the Move